Warrik2020/GameStuff-client/README.md

 > ## Notes
 >
-> All endpoints that modify data (such as adding to the library) require authentication.
+> All endpoints that modify data (such as adding to the library, and in the future, to the marketplace) require authentication.
 >
-> Since the API does not use tokens, include your username and password in the request body as with `/auth/login`.
+> Since there's no token system,  include your username/password with each request - just like `/auth/login`.
 >
 > There is currently no rate limiting, but don’t abuse the API :)
 ---